JungDominik/containerlogistics/README.md

 ### Description
 * Shows a timeseries development of  temperature and humidity in sea containers (on container level)
 * Usecase: Reviewing development and alert to exceeding values
-* Options for further extension:
- * Container selection
- * Could potentially be fed with real-time data import
- * Automatic alert in case of values exceeding customer-selected threshold

 ### Implementation
 The project was implemented using the following python modules